GreenDelta/olca-app/README.md

 * (take the defaults for the others)

 In the next page, select the platforms for which you want to build the product.
-However, only the Windows `x86_64` version is currently fully supported.
-After the export, you need to run the package script `pack10.py` to copy resources like the Java runtime, Julia libraries, etc. to the application folder and to create the installers.
-The layout of the build folder (with tools and runtime libraries) is the same as for the old build (see the `olca-app-build` project) but additionally contains a `julia` folder which contains the julia libraries.
+After the export, you need to run the package script `pack10.py` to copy resources like the Java runtime, the native math libraries, etc. to the application folder and to create the installers. (**todo** needs an update)

-The distribution packages for Linux and macOS are still build as before.
-There is a `olca_platform` branch which contains the build configuration for the old target platform.
-Switch to this branch and merge the current master into this branch and the old build should work.

 ## License
 Unless stated otherwise, all source code of the openLCA project is licensed